The dog-eat-dog business climate might seem like no place for faith. But in Toronto, Darcy Keeler has figured out how to combine the two.

 From his first moment in a CEO boardroom with older leaders, Darcy knew he wanted to get involved.

-At a recent forum, after going through the breakfast buffet, 52 professional men and women sit down at rows of tables to learn from sales trainer Howard Olsen how to attract and keep new clients.
-They laugh and take notes on Howard’s enthusiastic, high-energy presentation, but the room grows quiet as he begins telling his story.
+At a recent forum, after going through the breakfast buffet, 52 business professionals sat down at rows of tables to learn how to attract and keep new clients from sales trainer Howard Olsen.
+They laughed and took notes on Howard’s enthusiastic, high-energy presentation, but the room grew quiet as he began telling his story.

-At the end of his story, the MC invites everyone to come to a local small group with the friend who invited them, and try it out for four weeks.
+At the end of his story, Howard invited everyone to come to a local small group with the friend who invited them and to try it out for four weeks.

 Typically, attendees will stay for the same reasons Darcy did.

-Although he lives an hour north of Toronto, 5 years ago, Darcy took a new job downtown, riding the train in twice a week.
+Although he lives an hour north of Toronto, five years ago Darcy took a new job downtown, riding the train in twice a week.

-He currently has 5 guys coming regularly, some who’ve been involved for years.
+He currently has five guys coming regularly, some whom have been involved for years.

-According to John Havercroft, LI regional director, “In this cut-throat business climate, God empowers Darcy to relate to his peers with warmth, genuineness, and acceptance, which gains their trust very quickly.”
+According to John Havercroft, LeaderImpact regional director, “In this cutthroat business climate, God empowers Darcy to relate to his peers with warmth, genuineness and acceptance, which gains their trust very quickly.”

-“You connect with someone on a project,” says Darcy, “you share about family, experiences, history, and where you get your strength from, and then go towards fellowship, church, and faith.
-I also love hearing peoples’ stories.
-What’re the challenges, the history?
+“You connect with someone on a project,” says Darcy.
+“You share about family, experiences, history, and where you get your strength from, and then go towards fellowship, church and faith.
+I also love hearing people’s stories.
+What are the challenges, the history?
 That’s an easy path to gain someone’s trust, understanding their problems, their stories, and it just builds from there.”

-Canadian hockey legend Paul Henderson started LeaderImpact with just 3 men, and it’s grown to over 100 groups in 45 cities across Canada.
-They host mission trips to 3 other countries, which Darcy looks forward to joining.
+Canadian hockey legend Paul Henderson started LeaderImpact with just three men, and it’s grown to over 100 groups in 45 cities across Canada.
+They host mission trips to three other countries, which Darcy looks forward to joining.

 Brad Morrice is a church planter breaking hard ground in Quebec, Canada’s most atheistic province.